-Exercise: Popular, Professional, or Scholarly?
-You Decide
+Check Your Knowledge: Popular, Professional, and Scholarly

-An interactive H5P element has been excluded from this version of the text.
-You can view it online here: https://minnstate.pressbooks.pub/ctar/?p=117#h5p-20
+An interactiv online here: An interactive H5P element has been excluded from this version of the text.
+You can view it

 Publication Formats and the Information Lifecycle

 We can also categorize sources by publication format.
 That's because of the difference in time and effort sources in each format require for their production.